saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 # IncrementManaTest

 This test confirms that the mana for both players is equal to turn + 1 with each new turn.

+# IncrementManaTest

+This test confirms that the mana for both players is equal to turn + 1 with each new turn.